-Note: The above table is correct at time of publishing and should give you an indication of the best prepaid plan Malaysia 2021 prices.
+Note: The above table is correct at time of publishing and should give you an indication of the best prepaid plan Malaysia prices.
 However, things do change so double check the price and allowances before purchase.
-Some airports outside Kuala Lumpur don’t have sim cards available at all hours so check it is open at your arrival time.
+Also check that the collection point is open at your arrival time.

 Option 2: Buy A Digi Travel Sim Card Malaysia On Arrival